johnsonkao0213/johnsonkao0213.github.io/_pages/cv.md

   * Extracted user behavior patterns from 1000K+ conversion funnel data and analyzed the Click-Through Rate of different campaigns using PySpark, SQL and Pandas, resulting in 120% revenue growth within 3 months.
   * Decreased the uncertainty for outlier and lose bidding data in bidding models, saving up 30% of the trouble shooting time.

-## **Umbo CV**
-### *AI engineer Intern*
-  * Investigated research and employed model compression techniques such as structural pruning and quantization to person re-identification model on real-time streaming cameras, speeding up 20% of FPS and 3x times fewer FLOPs.

 ## **Cinnamon AI**
 ### *AI Bootcamp Summer Intern*
   * Implemented a Seq2Seq-based model to recommend tourist attractions based on personal interest and arrange suitable trip routes deployed on Gradio to make a fast user interface.